AdobeDocs/journey-optimizer-learn.en/help/report-and-monitor/report-and-monitor.md

-See the [product documentation](https://experienceleague.adobe.com/en/docs/journey-optimizer/using/reporting/reporting-landing-page) for more information on reporting in adobe Journey Optimizer.
+See the [product documentation](https://experienceleague.adobe.com/en/docs/journey-optimizer/using/reporting/reporting-landing-page) for more information on reporting in Adobe Journey Optimizer.